sagemath/sage/src/doc/en/developer/coding_basics.rst

 `NEP 29 <https://numpy.org/neps/nep-0029-deprecation_policy.html>`_ for Python versions.
 Accordingly, minor versions of Python that are older than 42 months at the next planned release date are no longer supported.
-In December 2021 support for Python 3.7 (initially released in June 2018) is dropped and in April 2023 support for Python 3.8 is dropped (initially released in October 2019).
+Support for Python 3.9 (initially released in October 2020) is dropped in April 2024 and support for Python 3.10 (initially released in October 2021) is dropped in April 2025.

 .. _chapter-directory-structure: